nam0612/rust_try_hard/README.md

 # rust_try_hard

-#important language for become blockchain or web dev\
+#Good language for become blockchain or web dev\
 #1 week with Rust\
 Rust is not oop language as c++ or java but it can write with trait, impl, struct and it is powerfull to write function into big system\